raijp/icp/README.md

 <br>Run:
 ```
 cd ~/icp-test/hello && npm install
+# If "npm i" fail, you should run "npm cache clean --force" and try again.
 ```
 <br>You need rsync.
 If you are using an OS with apt-get installed, run:
 ```